 - Acceptable social values and social responsibility.

 Each staff member undergoes an extensive background check and health evaluation.
-They are also certified in CPR-First Aid.
-The state requires 20 hours of early childhood continuing training, and we (Smart Kids) require additional 20; to total 40 hours a year of training.
+They are also certified in CPR and first-aid.
+The state requires 20 hours of early childhood continuing training, and we (Smart Kids) require an additional 20; a total of 40 hours a year of training.
 This way we can ensure that our teachers are up to date on all new teaching techniques.
-As our professional philosophy state, we are encouraged to: Treat all children, parents, and staff with the love and respect we would like to be treated.
+As our professional philosophy states, we are encouraged to: Treat all children, parents, and staff with the love and respect we would like to be treated.
 We also would like them to “Be loose and have fun, run a phenomenal preschool and childcare program.”

 Tuition fees are posted at the daycare.
-There is a $25 none refundable registration fee (for family).
-Classes are filled on the first come first serve basis, according to the date of enrollment.
-If classes are filled when parents calls then child’s name goes on the waiting list (or we can recommend one of our other daycare facilities.)
+There is a $25 non-refundable registration fee (for family).
+Classes are filled on a first-come-first-serve basis, according to the date of enrollment.
+If classes are filled when parents call then the child’s name goes on the waiting list (or we can recommend one of our other daycare facilities.)

-We will need a two week written notice of intention to withdraw a child, in order to refund any portion of the tuition.
-If notice is not giving, it will be at discretion of the director as to and how much is refunded.
+We require a two week written notice of intention to withdraw a child, in order to refund any portion of the tuition.
+If notice is not given, it will be at the discretion of the director as to and how much is refunded.

-If you receiving state assistance for your childcare services we will need to help you fill out a 980 form from (DWS) Department of Workforce Service, where you will sign and return this form to your workers.
-The parent is responsible to follow up with the 980 form and agrees to obtain and execute form and necessary information that state requests to turn it in on a timely manner, to ensure payments are not withheld.
-Parents should be aware if the state has not issued a payment for a month.
-You will be charged each day for the services, while you are out of compliance.
-By following through with all the paper work and information requests enables the state to issue childcare funds to your EBT card.
-You are required by law to bring in your EBT card and make a payment at the daycare for the services.
-You are not able to take these funds off, and state is prosecuting people who may attempt to do so.
-You may be required to pay a portion of your childcare expenses, per state ratios is based on your earned income figures.
+If you are receiving state assistance for your childcare services we will help you fill out a 980 form from the Department of Workforce Services (DWS).
+To ensure payments are not withheld, parents are responsible to fill out and turn in the 980 form, as well as submit all the necessary information that the state requests.
+Parents should be aware that if the state has not issued payment for a month, you will be charged each day for the services while you are out of compliance.
+By following through with all the paperwork and information requests, the state will issue childcare funds to your EBT card.
+You are required by law to bring in your EBT card and make a payment at the daycare for childcare services.
+You are not able to take these funds off of the EBT card, and the state is prosecuting people who may attempt to do so.
+You may be required to pay a portion of your childcare expenses based on your earned income figures designated by the state.
 Parents are responsible for payment of their childcare account in the event the other party does not pay (including ex-spouses.)

-Smart Kids childcare is open 6:00 am till 6:00 pm (Taylorsville location is tell 6:30pm.)
+Smart Kids childcare is open 6:00 am till 6:00 pm (Taylorsville location is until 6:30 pm.)
 A grace period of 5 minutes occurs, after which parents will be charged $1.00 per minute that the child is not picked up.
 This is to be paid directly to the teacher upon arrival.
-If not paid then it will be considered late and will be added to the account.
+If not paid it will be considered late and will be added to the account.
 Childcare providers are required by law to call Child Protective Services if a child is left at the center for over 30 minutes after closing if we don’t receive a call or work out a plan for someone to pick up your child.
-Please keep all your home, work, cell, and emergency contact numbers up to date.
-We understand that accidents happen, just please let us know on what happening and we will work with you.
+Please keep all your contact phone numbers up to date, including home, work, cell, and emergency contact numbers.
+We understand that accidents happen.
+Please let us know what is happening and we will work with you.

-We provide a wide range of activities that children participate in; it is recommended that they dress in washable, comfortable clothing.
-We provide paint shirts for messy projects; however, we strongly recommend an extra outfit to be kept at the center.
-All children’s personal clothing should have their name on them with permanent marker.
+We provide a wide range of activities that children participate in.
+It is recommended that they dress in washable, comfortable clothing.
+We provide paint shirts for messy projects.
+However, we strongly recommend an extra outfit to be kept at the center.
+All children’s personal clothing should have their names on them written with permanent marker.
 Please remember children go outside daily (weather permitting) and should be dressed accordingly.
-Smart Kids centers are not responsible for lost clothing’s and/or personal belongings.
-We have LOST & FOUND in the front lobby under the fish tank.
+Smart Kids Centers are not responsible for lost clothing and/or personal belongings.
+We have a LOST & FOUND in the front lobby under the fish tank.

 Children are encouraged and assisted in keeping themselves clean.
-Lowered faucets, soap dispensers and paper towel holders are provided for them to use.
-We have bathroom in every classroom (except baby room) this way children are supervised and assisted in going to the bathroom and washing hands.
-Children receive age appropriate training/guidelines in personal hygiene, including proper hand washing methods.
-We strongly urge parents to reinforce good hygiene habits at home through regular bathing, hand washing and hair care.
+Lowered faucets, soap dispensers, and paper towel holders are provided for them to use.
+We have a bathroom in every classroom (except baby room) to help ensure that the children are supervised and assisted in going to the bathroom and washing hands.
+Children receive age-appropriate training/guidelines in personal hygiene, including proper handwashing methods.
+We strongly urge parents to reinforce good hygiene habits at home through regular bathing, hand washing, and hair care.

 Children must remain seated while the vehicle is in motion.

-Children must wait by the flagpole in front of school (or on a school bus pick up area).
+Children must wait by the flagpole in front of the school (or in a school bus pick up area).

-It is parent or guardian’s responsibility to let Smart Kids office know if child needs transportation or not on specific days or early day out, other than regular school schedule.
-If you picked your child early, please let Smart Kids office know.
+It is a parent or guardian’s responsibility to let Smart Kids office know if a child needs transportation or not on specific days or has an early day out.
+If you plan on picking up your child early, please let Smart Kids office know.

-Due to traffic and that Smart Kids center attend more than one school, children could be unattended no more than 30 minutes before school and no more than 30 minutes when school dismisses.
+Children may be unattended no more than 30 minutes before school and no more than 30 minutes after school dismisses.
 In such situations, children must wait at the office of their school.